Djokovic beats Sousa in straight sets at Paris Masters

-PARIS (AP) - Novak Djokovic began his bid for a record-extending fifth Paris Masters title with a 7-5, 6-1 win against Joao Sousa in the second round on Wednesday.
+PARIS (AP) - Novak Djokovic began his bid for a record-extending fifth Paris Masters title with a 7-5, 6-1 win against Joao Sousa in the second round on Tuesday, and lent a helping hand to a spectator in the process.

-Serving for the match at 5-1, Djokovic handed a towel to a male spectator who seemed unwell and who wiped his forehead with it.
+Serving for the match at 5-1, Djokovic handed a towel to a man in the crowd who seemed unwell and who wiped his forehead with it.

+"It seemed he was sweating and he seemed dizzy, so he just needed help," Djokovic said.
+"I just gave him the towel."

+Djokovic revealed he also was not feeling very well out on court.

 The second-ranked Serb set up match point with an ace and sealed victory on his third match point when Sousa returned a second serve long.